Zwemvest/kingmaker/docs/Creatures/Party-Members/Djames.md

 They have now joined [[Kairos]], [[Djames]] for the expedition to the [[Broken-Lands|Broken Lands]]

 [[Kairos]] has heard rumors that Djames stole all the money from the fire brigade in [[Galt]].

+Djames sometimes uses the alter-ego "Fred van der Meer", a wealthy wine merchant

+Djames has a horse and a messenging raven, [[Governor]].